mvolkmann/ChartJump/README.md

 This is a simple SwiftUI app that demonstrates an issue with adding a `RuleMark` to a Swift Chart.

+All the relevant code is in the file `ContentView.swift` and it is fairly short.

 Drag over the chart to display an annotation above it that displays the value corresponding to the name your finger is over.